lealceldeiro/gems/JavaConcurrencyInPractice/Chapter10/README.md

 While deadlock is the most widely encountered liveness hazard, there are several other liveness hazards you may encounter in concurrent programs including starvation, missed signals, and livelock.

 ### 10.3.1 Starvation

+Starvation occurs when a thread is perpetually denied access to resources it needs in order to make progress; the most commonly starved resource is CPU cycles.

+Avoid the temptation to use thread priorities, since they increase platform dependence and can cause liveness problems.
+Most concurrent applications can use the default priority for all threads.

+### 10.3.2 Poor responsiveness

+CPU-intensive background tasks can still affect responsiveness because they can compete for CPU cycles with the event thread.

+Poor responsiveness can also be caused by poor lock management.

+### 10.3.3 Livelock

+_Livelock_ is a form of liveness failure in which a thread, while not blocked, still cannot make progress because it keeps retrying an operation that will always fail.

+Livelock can occur when multiple cooperating threads change their state in response to the others in such a way that no thread can ever make progress.

+## Summary

+Liveness failures are a serious problem because there is no way to recover from them short of aborting the application.
+The most common form of liveness failure is lock-ordering deadlock.
+Avoiding lock ordering deadlock starts at design time: ensure that when threads acquire multiple locks, they do so in a consistent order.
+The best way to do this is by using open calls throughout your program.
+This greatly reduces the number of places where multiple locks are held at once, and makes it more obvious where those places are.